dougkerr/ftp_upload-1/FTP_Upload/doc/DeveloperNotes.md

      sh testSystem.sh

-The first test will place some files image files in the incoming directory for `ftp_upload`, and wait until the files are transferred (may take up to one minute), then checks the cloud server filesystem to see that the files arrived in the proper place.
+The first test will place some files image files in the incoming directory for `ftp_upload`, and wait until the files are transferred to the cloud server (may take up to one minute).
+It then checks the cloud server filesystem to see that the files arrived in the proper place.

 The second test checks the remote access functionality by requesting a tunnel